Skip to main content

 What are drought resistant plants?

 What is the scientific drought resistance definition?
-Technically speaking, drought resistance is a broad term for a feature that allows a plant to tolerate and thrive in little to low water levels over a certain period of time.
+Technically speaking, drought resistance is a broad term for a feature that allows a plant to tolerate and thrive in environments with little to no water over a certain period of time.
 Drought-tolerant plants maintain their biomass in arid conditions and naturally adapt to dry environments.

 Are boxwoods drought tolerant?